dereuromark/cakephp-tinyauth-backend/docs/Authorization.md

 `deny` always trumps `allow` rules for the same path.

 ### Prefix casing
-In TinyAuth and for CakePHP 3 routing params multi-word prefixes are underscored.
+In TinyAuth and for CakePHP 4 routing params multi-word prefixes are supposed to be dashed.
-For a nested prefix for `\App\MyPrefix\MySubPrefix\MyTestController` controller class, it would be `my_prefix/my_sub_prefix`.
+For a nested prefix for `\App\MyPrefix\MySubPrefix\MyTestController` controller class, it would be `my-prefix/my-sub-prefix`.
 For path syntax however, it is the namespace elements, thus `MyPrefix/MySubPrefix`.

 For BC reasons and usability it will auto-inflect when saving.